FAQ

 How can technical support be received?

-For any requests on purely technical matters, please contact the NACAG Secretariat.
+For technical requests, please contact the NACAG Secretariat.
 We are happy to enter into a dialogue that may help advance the initiative’s goals and to offer support where applicable.
 We will consider all requests on a case-by-case basis and discuss possible further steps.
 Project owners or plant operators from countries eligible for financial support (under the NACAG Support Facility) will be provided with full technical support alongside any financial support they receive.

 How can one show support for NACAG and what does the signature of the NACAG Declaration entail?

 To join NACAG officially, governments ought to sign a document called Statement of Undertaking.
-By signing this document, they commit to permanently mitigate nitrous oxide emissions from their country’s nitric acid industry in the future.
-The statement includes the pledge to introduce regulations or incentive-based mechanisms, which ensure the long-term mitigation of N₂O emissions in the nitric acid industry of the country.
-While NACAG offers technical support to identify appropriate measures to achieve this objective, the final policy choice remains entirely with the sovereign government.
-The signature of the Statement of Undertaking is the prerequisite for the country’s nitric acid industry to be eligible to access funding for mitigation technologies through NACAG.
+By signing this document, they commit to permanently mitigate N2O emissions from their country’s nitric acid or caprolactam industry in the future.
+The statement includes the pledge to introduce regulations or incentive-based mechanisms which ensure the long-term mitigation of N₂O emissions in the country’s nitric acid or caprolactam industry.
+While NACAG offers technical support, policy choices remain with the government.
+Signing the Statement enables access to NACAG funding for mitigation technologies.

-Do nitric acid plants have to fulfil certain requirements to be eligible for support from the NACAG Support Facility?
+Do nitric acid and caprolactam plants have to fulfil certain requirements for NACAG support?

-Plants are eligible for support if the government of the country in which the plant is located has signed the Statement of Undertaking.
-However, nitric acid plant operators will also undergo a technical, legal and financial due diligence assessment.
+Nitric acid or caprolactam plants must be located in countries with signed Statements of Undertaking.
+At the same time, plant operators must also undergo a technical, legal and financial due diligence assessment.
 In this process, the plant and its administration will be subject to a screening of aspects such as safety and security, compliance with environmental and quality standards, human rights, the technical status of the installation as well as financial stability and others.

-As NACAG operates with public financial resources, this is a necessary step in order to minimize the risks associated with the investment.
+As NACAG operates with public financial resources, this is a necessary step to minimize the risks associated with the investment.
 All findings of this process will be treated confidentially.

 Does NACAG work with plants producing nitric acid for weaponry or military use?